mattermost/mattermost-handbook/operations/research-and-development/product/release-process/desktop-release.md

 A dot release will be prepared sooner if Electron releases a security update, or if other urgent bugs are found.

-## Release Timeline
+## Release timeline

 Notes:
 - All cut-off dates are based on 15:00 GMT (UTC-00) on the day stated.
 - T-minus counts are measured in "working days" (weekdays other than major holidays concurrent in US and Canada) prior to release day.

 ### A. (Code complete date of previous release) Beginning of release